mellium/xmpp/docs/overview.md

 of them are small high-level libraries designed only to work with the legacy version of XMPP that was supported by Google Talk, or don't follow go idioms and best practices.
-When I started looking into a Go XMPP implementation around 5 years ago, there wasn't a low-level library meant to act as a building block from which higher level systems could be created, and that's what I wanted: the equivalent of the standard libraries [`net/http`] but for XMPP.
+When I started looking into a Go XMPP implementation around 2014, there wasn't a low-level library meant to act as a building block from which higher level systems could be created.
+I wanted the equivalent of the standard library's [`net/http`] but for XMPP.
 This is why I created [`mellium.im/xmpp`].
-This post will be about some of the design decisions I made while building the library, and about some of the trade offs made along the way.
+This document is about some of the design decisions I made while building the library, and about some of the trade offs made along the way.

 (1): XMPP is sometimes referred to as "Jabber" for historical reasons.
 I prefer